simonlindholm/fireclosure/README.md

 FireClosure
 ===========
-[Download](https://github.com/downloads/simonlindholm/fireclosure/fireclosure-0.2b5.xpi) (Firefox 14.0a1 and upwards, with Firebug 1.10 alphas)
+[Download](https://github.com/downloads/simonlindholm/fireclosure/fireclosure-0.2b6.xpi) (Firefox 14 and upwards, with Firebug 1.10)

 FireClosure is an experimental Firebug extension that allows you to access closed-over ("private") variables in JavaScript, without having to mess around with tedious breakpoints.